 In This Article

-These at-home DNA tests offer easy ways to learn more about yourself and your heritage.
+At-home DNA tests like 23andMe and AncestryDNA offer easy ways to learn more about yourself and your heritage.

-DNA testing companies can sell your genetic data or even share it with law enforcement and third parties like medical researchers and pharmaceutical companies.
+DNA testing companies can sell your genetic data or even share it with law enforcement and third parties, like medical researchers and pharmaceutical companies.

-Testing services that work with Clinical Laboratory Improvement Amendments (CLIA) certified labs are also required to keep records of your DNA, sex, and birth date for quality control.
+DNA testing companies working with Clinical Laboratory Improvement Amendments (CLIA) certified labs are also required to keep records of your DNA, sex, and birth date for quality control.

 Know Your DNA Reviews